Clean your closets and give your clothes a new lease on life !

-Grand Clothing Drive for Mount Pleasant Elementary
+Grand Clothing Drive for the Children’s World Academy

-Accepted items: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
+Accepted equipment: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
 We only accept what is in good condition and can be reused.
 Heavily soiled and dirty clothing will be removed before weighing.
 The Super Recyclers are not able to accept pillows, carpets and skates.

-Why reuse and recycle clothing and textile?
+Why reuse and recycle?

 - More than 80 billion garments are made every year.